 The guilt I felt initially and the lingering self-doubt that I carried with me are common emotional reactions for caregivers who are grappling with nursing home placement.
 For many, even considering the idea evokes deep feelings of shame and apprehension.
 These negative emotions should never be so all-consuming, though.

-It takes time to come to terms with how ill a parent is and accept that they need a high level of care.
+It takes time to come to terms with how ill a parent is and accept that they need a higher level of care.
 Working through the following realizations can help you ditch the regret, feel more confident about this decision, and focus your efforts on visiting as a son or daughter rather than a primary caregiver.

 - If your parent is being well cared for, then let the facility do its job.
 The bulk of your loved one’s care is the nursing home’s responsibility now.
 Visit often, advocate for them, and do small things to brighten their day and make their life easier, but then move forward with your own life.
 You’ll have more energy and quality time to devote to all your relationships, and that benefits everyone.